ggonnella/prost/README.md

 Prost is a system for the computation, storage and comparison of genomic data.
 The name derives from `PROkaryote genome STatistics`.

-The main components of the system are:
+The core component of the system is a database, named ProstDB, which stores:

-- ProstDB: a database, conceived using MariaDB (but it can be probably easily adapted to other SQL database management systems), for storing genomic metadata and the results of computations on genomes, including detailled computation tracing information
+- metadata about genome assemblies
+- attributes: any kind of information collected or computed, about all or some of the genome assemblies
+- computation tracing information
+- taxonomic data (a mirror of NCBI taxonomy)
+- phenotype data

+ProstDB is implemented using the MariaDB database management system.

+Furthermore, the system consists in programs, which allow to create, update, compute new attributes, interact with the database and analyse the data contained in it.

+These are organized as follows:

+- ProstPy
-- ProstPy: a library of Python scripts, with a command line interface, as well as a SnakeMake API, which support the operations on the ProstDB database and on genomic data; the library supports plugins written in Python, Nim and Rust
+  a library of Python scripts, with a command line interface, as well as a SnakeMake API, which support the operations on the ProstDB database and on genomic data

+- ProstPlugins
+  plugins, written in Python, Nim and Rust that compute or collect data about the assemblies (attributes); each plugin computes one or multiple attributes; the user can write own plugins, according to the provided documentation (``plugins/README.md``); scripts for automatically checking the plugin interface are provided

+- ProstSnakes
-- ProstSnakes: a collection of pipeline scripts, based on SnakeMake, which automatically download and keep uptodata data from external databases, store data in the ProstDB database, start computations and comparison tasks based on the ProstPy library etc
+  a collection of pipeline scripts, based on SnakeMake, which automatically download and keep uptodata data from external databases, setup ProstDB and store the downloaded data in it, perform attributes computations and store the data in ProstDB, perform comparison tasks based on the ProstPy library and more.

+## Code organization

+- ProstPy executable scripts are included in ``scripts``
+- code common to multiple ProstPy scripts is stored under ``scripts/lib``
+- ProstDB schema modules and further code to interact with the database is stored under ``scripts/dbschema``
+- ProstPlugins are stored under ``plugins``
+- ProstSnakes are stored under ``snakes``

 ## Documentation